 What do their features mean in medicine?
 The capacity of embryonic stem cells to self-renew and exhibit pluripotency means that they can be used in regenerative medicine such as tissue graft while the risk of donor-host rejection and teratoma are reduced, even prevented.
 And since these cells can become any of the fundamental adult cells, they can be used to replenish the body with functional cells.
 Thus, patients suffering from tissue injuries or genetic disorders can be administered with these cells to restore damaged or faulty cells.

 Because they are capable of propagating indefinitely they can also serve as models for genetic disorders.
 Thus, they can become a potent research tool to probe certain human genetic disorders such as fragile-X syndrome and cystic fibrosis.

-If embryonic stem cells are meant to help treat and prolong life, and by this means spur hope to the afflicted, then, how can embryonic stem cell turn out to be unethical?
-In this article, I only intend to provide a general idea about the ethical issues surrounding embryonic stem cell by identifying the reasons embossed by critics how embryonic stem cell research can be morally unsound.
+If embryonic stem cells are meant to help treat and prolong life, and by this means spur hope to the afflicted, then, how can embryonic stem cells turn out to be unethical?
+In this article, I only intend to provide a general idea about the ethical issues surrounding embryonic stem cells by identifying the reasons embossed by critics on how embryonic stem cell research can be morally unsound.